MishraShardendu22/MishraShardendu/postman.md

 }
 ```

+**Required Fields:** At least one technology in the `technologies` array

 ### Get All Skills (Public)
 **GET** `/api/public/skills`

 ---

 ## 5. Certifications & Achievements API

+**Note:** All protected routes require JWT authorization.
+Users can only update/delete their own certifications.

 ### Create Certification (Protected)
 **POST** `/api/certifications`